mlepinski/Data-Structures/Assignment 13/README.md

 **Part B:**

-Implement the insert function in the GenericMaxHeap class.
+Implement the insert function in the GenericMinHeap class.

 This function takes in an item of data and inserts it into the heap in a way that maintains the heap property.
 (That is, every data item needs to be larger than each of its children)

 **Part C:**

-Implement the removeMax function in the GenericMaxHeap class.
+Implement the removeMin function in the GenericMinHeap class.

 This function should return the largest item of data in the heap and then remove this item from the heap.
 The function should make sure that the heap property is maintained after removal.
 (That is, every data item needs to be larger than each of its children)